-THIS OFFERING IS AVAILABLE ONLY TO INVESTORS WHO ARE PURCHASING IN OFFSHORE TRANSACTIONS AND NOT U.S. PERSONS (EACH AS DEFINED IN REGULATION S)
+THIS OFFERING IS AVAILABLE ONLY TO INVESTORS WHO ARE EITHER: (a) PURCHASING IN OFFSHORE TRANSACTIONS AND NOT U.S. PERSONS (EACH AS DEFINED IN REGULATION S) OR (b) QIBS (AS DEFINED BELOW)

 IMPORTANT: You must read the following before continuing.
 The following applies to the attached Prospectus (the "Prospectus"), and you are therefore advised to read this carefully before reading, accessing or making any other use of the Prospectus.
 In accessing the Prospectus, you agree to be bound by the following terms and conditions, including any modifications to them any time you receive any information from (or on behalf of) Akbank T.A.Ş. (the "Issuer") as a result of such access.